yalaudah/yalaudah.github.io/aboutme.md

 <div>

   <p>I'm a Ph.D. graduate from the School of Electrical & Computer Engineering at the Georgia Institute of Technology.
-My main interests are related to computer vision, machine learning, and data science.
+I did my Ph.D. in <a href=" https://ghassanalregib.info/"> Prof. Ghassan Al-Regib's</a> lab focusing on developing machine learning techniques to solve challenging problems in the Energy space with limited annotated data.
+My main interests are related to computer vision, machine learning, data science, and their application to problems in energy and sustainability.
 If you're interested, you can check my  <a href="https://www.yalaudah.com/publications"> publications list</a>.
 If you'd like to contact me, feel free to fill the form below.</p>

 <form action="https://formspree.io/yalaudah@gmail.com" method="POST">
     <label for="name">Name</label>